Simple VAT guide for Shopify dropshipping stores

 VAT on dropshipping within the same country (UK or EU)

-If your Shopify store, supplier, and consumer are all located in the same country (in the UK or EU), you need to charge your home country’s VAT rate at the point of sale, e.g., include the VAT within the selling price.
+If your Shopify store, supplier, and consumer are all located in the same country (in the UK or EU), you need to charge your home country’s VAT rate at the point of sale, e.g., include the VAT within the selling price on your invoice.

 VAT on dropshipping within the same country